Beware Of Traps When Selling Your Home

 Knowing what could devalue your property before you list it for sale empowers you to decide to repair, replace or leave it.

-A real estate agent can inform you of the cost of leaving a major feature in a poor state.
+A real estate agent can inform you of the cost of leaving a significant feature in a poor state.

-When your builder or property expert comes to visit, also ask them about your home’s renovation potential.
-You may be wondering: why would I want to renovate the property if I’m leaving it?
+When your builder or property expert visits, ask them about your home’s renovation potential.
+You may wonder why I want to renovate the property if I leave it.
 Well, a kitchen makeover, for example, can be the room that attracts a buyer to pay more for the property.

 Curb appeal gets prospective buyers to turn up to home viewings and put in an offer.
 The renovation may cost you $10,000, but you get $20,000 more than your sales price expectation.